 |End-of-Sale Model||Replacement Model|

-Cisco Meraki is announcing the end-of-sale for the following products, for Meraki cloud managed networking products.
-The MS220-8 Cloud Managed Switches have been replaced with the following products, which are functionally equivalent:
+Cisco Meraki is announcing the end-of-sale for the following products, in accordance with our End-of-Sale (EOS) Policy for Meraki cloud managed networking products.
+The MX65 and MX65W have been replaced with the following products, which are functionally equivalent: